 You can disable automation at any time by using the same toggle you used to switch it on.

-Candidate, published and background datasets
+Draft, published and background datasets

 When a dataset has been automatically imported, it will be shown in the Dashboard and in the Publish tab.
 You can see a range of information, such as the size of the dataset and its current state.